Coming-of-age is a type of story in which a young person becomes an adult, or heads in that direction.

 The genre evolved from folklore tales of a dunce or youngest son going out in the world to seek his fortune.

-- Usually in the beginning of the story there is an emotional loss which makes the protagonist leave on their journey.
+Usually in the beginning of the story there is an emotional loss which makes the main character leave on their journey.

-- The goal is maturity, and the main character achieves it gradually and with difficulty.
+The goal is maturity.
+The main character achieves it gradually and with difficulty.